RocketRace/rocketrace.github.io/decadv-2024.md

 a clean setup with templating, local hosting, and static generation!
 I can proceed to work more on the actual site code without getting side-tracked.

+## December 6

+So, to make my task a little bit easier to work on, I've published the image backend to the site on GitHub and deployed it to Vercel.
+Yes, unfortunately this project is hosted on two different online platform corporations.
+In an ideal world I would be running my own server to host.
+This site is static, running right now on GitHub pages (but SSGs can easily be interchangeable so long as you generate your static assets ahead of time).
+However, in order to have permalinks to Babel's seeded-random images, I need some server-side computation.
+As far as I can tell, using Vercel for free Next.js hosting is a functional solution in the short term.
+Even if in the free tier is shut down in the future, and I have no doubt it will, there will be enough time to navigate over to my own server by then.
+I have attempted to minimize the amount of reliance on platform-specific features on my site, such as GitHub's CI workflows, for similar reasons.

+That is to say, the Vercel free tier's bandwidth limits have already become a problem for my project.
+If each image displayed on the page is to be fetched from Vercel, and a single image equates to about 12KB of outbound traffic, then it takes 8 million images -- aka about 9 hours of scrolling the infinite-scroll website -- to deny service to the page for a whole month.
+Not good.
+I already managed to use up 50MB of traffic out of 100GB in my few minutes of testing.
+To alleviate this, I have switched to using `<canvas>` elements initialized with JavaScript instead.
+The page actually loads a lot faster now that it's not waiting on a series of network requests.

+The internet is increasingly controlled by a handful of digital giants.
+It is difficult not to partake in their platforms.
+I know many of us have a vision for a more open and indie web, building organic networks through interlinked personal sites and encouraging the use of open protocols.
+So, especially now in times of increasing political tension and threat of monopolistic deregulation in the tech sector, it is crucial for us to have backup plans.
+Do not rely on the whims of a single platform.
+Keep backups of your data.
+Keep alternate means of contact with your friends.
+Enshittification will come for us all.
+My own plan is to get personal web hosting running on a VPS, to distribute my Git repositories through alternate means such as the [radicle][radicle] protocol, and to ensure I have access to a backup of my cloud storage even if one service goes down.
+And perhaps my project could inspire others to contemplate the state of the internet today, and reach their own conclusions on the matter.
+Thank you.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023